At JST, we are committed to helping you make graduate study in theology and ministry a financial reality.

 Firm Deadline: n/a

-Many graduate students use federal loans to offset the cost of tuition and living expenses during their studies.
-Federal loan awards and disbursements are managed by the Graduate Theological Union (GTU) Consortial Financial Aid Office.
+Domestic graduate students may use federal loans to offset the cost of tuition and living expenses during their studies.
+Federal loan awards and disbursements are managed by Santa Clara University's Financial Aid Office.

 Interested students must:

-- Submit the FAFSA (Free Application for Federal Student Aid) and provide JST’s institutional code, The FAFSA is available online at www.fafsa.gov and you can find additional details on completing the FAFSA on the Graduate Theological Union Financial Aid Office website at http://gtu.edu/admissions/financial-aid/financial-aid-how-to-apply
+Submit the FAFSA (Free Application for Federal Student Aid) and provide SCU's institutional code 001326.
+The FAFSA is available online at www.fafsa.gov and you can find additional details on completing the FAFSA on the Santa Clara University Financial Aid website https://www.scu.edu/financialaid.

 Questions about federal loans and aid should be directed to: